Shenandoah’s Bachelor of Science in Nursing: Traditional Four-Year Track is designed for students entering the program as a first-year student.

 - Synthesize knowledge from the liberal arts, sciences, and nursing science as a basis for professional nursing practice

-- Apply evolving information technology to monitor health care outcomes
+- Apply evolving information technology to monitor healthcare outcomes

-- Integrate concepts of illness prevention/wellness, quality, safety, ethics and leadership into professional nursing practice
+- Integrate concepts of illness prevention/wellness, quality, safety, ethics and leadership into professional nursing practice within complex healthcare systems

 - Demonstrate effective communication and collaboration with patients, families and inter-professional teams